 #1.
 Leave your vehicle at home

-With all of the great alternative modes of transportation available at and around CSU, there’s no need to have a personal vehicle on campus.
+With all of the great alternative modes of transportation available at and around CSU, there’s no need to have a personal vehicle.
 Many students opt to bring a bike, instead.
 CSU and Fort Collins are top-rated spots for bikers with 300+ miles of bike paths.
 There’s even a student-run bike repair shop on campus called The Spoke, which offers free hands-on learning opportunities for bike maintenance.
 Additionally, all campus and city buses are included in your student fees; just use your RamCard.
 CSU also has services that allow you to rent a bike , a car, or a scooter.

 #2.
 Buy second hand